 You can be awarded up to $105,000 in loan repayment in exchange for working full time for a minimum of three years.
-Applicants can be awarded two times, totaling $210,000 of student loan repayment for physicians and surgeons.
+Also, applicants can receive the awarded two times for a grand total of $210,000 in repayment of educational loans.

 7. Licensed Mental Health (LMH) Services Provider Education Program

 Licensed and registered mental health professionals can be awarded up to $15,000 for student loan forgiveness in California through the LMH program.
-Awards can be given to applicants up to three times, totaling $45,000 of student loan forgiveness.
+Applicants can receive the award up to three times, totaling $45,000 of student loan forgiveness.